liuch/dmarc-srg/README.md

 **Remember** to replace `new_user_password` with a more secure one!

+**Note:** If there is a need to use an existing database with other tables, you can specify the table prefix in the `conf/conf.php` file.

 ### conf.php
 Copy `conf/conf.sample.php` to `conf/conf.php` and configure it.
 Learn more by reading the comments in it.